cosmos/vega-test/README.md

 ## Upgrade result

-Wait till the height is reached, you can find info. in the log:  `ERR UPGRADE "vega" NEEDED at height: 7368587: upgrade to vega` and `applying upgrade "vega" at height:7368587`.
+Wait till the height is reached, you can find info. in the log:  `ERR UPGRADE "Vega" NEEDED at height: 7368587: upgrade to Vega` and `applying upgrade "Vega" at height:7368587`.
 Then the chain will progress to produce blocks after the upgrade.

 ## Further info: test new modules
 Now you can explore the functions of new modules in gaia.